 The primary objective of this collaborative study is to develop petascale tools applicable to multi-body, fluid-structure interactions in laminar and turbulent flows.
 Numerical simulations of fluid flows interacting with dynamically, complex-shaped, moving boundaries are among the most challenging problems in computational mechanics.
-We will directly target applications in dense suspensions of deformable particles, such as whole-blood simulations from first principles.
-We will also make available to the broader computational mechanics community an open source fluid-structure interaction, petascale solver.
-This will enable research on unexplored problems in complex suspensions of rigid and/or deformable particles that are ubiquitous in biosystems.
-The results of the blood flow simulations, or example, will enable the development of better hemolysis and thrombosis models in the short term and therefore blood-compatible cardiovascular devices in the long term.
+We directly target applications in dense suspensions of deformable particles, such as whole-blood simulations from first principles.
+We also make available to the broader computational mechanics community an open source fluid-structure interaction, petascale solver.
+This enables research on unexplored problems in complex suspensions of rigid and/or deformable particles that are ubiquitous in biosystems.
+The results of the blood flow simulations, for example, will enable the development of better hemolysis and thrombosis models in the short term and therefore blood-compatible cardiovascular devices in the long term.
 This can have significant impact on healthcare.